Akif9748/akf-forum/APIDOCS.md

 # API documentation of Akf-forum
 <img src="https://raw.githubusercontent.com/Akif9748/akf-forum/main/public/images/logo.jpg" align="right" width="300px" />

-Akf-forum has got an API for other clients etc.
+Akf-forum has got an API for AJAX, other clients etc.

-You can find examples in `tests` folder.

 ## Authorization
 You need this headers for send request to API: